oguzgelal/reclare/docs/concepts/Declarations.md

   on: ...,

   // Situational condition that describes
-  // the situation the declaration
+  // the situation that the declaration
   // should be invoked upon.
   situation: ...,